Theses or Dissertations submitted to the library must also follow these additional guidelines:

-For departments offering graduate or undergraduate programs that require, or have an option for, a thesis, dissertation or final project, the following process should be followed for preservation of the work in the UoTIR.
+Faculty: For departments offering graduate programs that require or have an optional final project for graduation, the following process should be followed for preservation of the work in the UoTIR.

 Departments should add the following language to the catalog description of curriculum and graduation requirements of the program:

-After departmental approval, thesis or dissertation track students are required to submit an electronic version of their thesis or dissertation to the Macdonald-Kelce Library for inclusion in the digital repository, which is accessible on the Internet.
+After departmental approval, students are required to submit an electronic version of their thesis, dissertation, or final project to the Macdonald-Kelce Library for inclusion in the digital repository, which is accessible on the Internet.